Kiron-Ang/MinecraftCharms/README.md

 This repository contains Java code for a 1.21 Minecraft server plugin.

-Current Plugin Version Number: 1
+Current Version of the Plugin: Version 1